 Hey fellow travellers, we are Katie and Jake of Untold Wanderlust.
 We’re an English travel couple currently exploring Southeast Asia for a second time!
 Over the past three years we have lived and worked in Vietnam.
-Each summer, from May to September, when we’re not teaching English in public schools, we’re adventuring places near and far, collecting memories and jumping head first into new experiences.
+Each summer, from May to September, when we’re not teaching English in public schools, we’re adventuring places near and far, whether that be traversing overland from Thailand to Cambodia or venturing to totally different continents.
+We love collecting memories and jumping head first into new experiences.
 We hope to use this new platform to share with you our adventure; our tips, advice, recommendations, expertise and the twists and turns of travel, both good and bad.

 Overland travel is the way to go